XSEDE/ipf/docs/INSTALL.md

 The Modules workflows traverses your MODULEPATH and infers fields such as Name and Version from the directory structure/naming conventions of the module file layout.
 Depending on the exact workflow steps, fields such as Description may be blank, or inferred from the stdout/stderr text of the module.
-However, the following fields can always be added to a module file to be published:
+However, the following fields can always be explicitly added to a module file:

     Description:
     URL: